How to Deliver a Strong Academic Job Talk Without Burning Out (Strategy for Faculty Interviews and Campus Visits)

 Waiting for the perfect moment to prepare your presentation will leave you waiting for a long time.

 Instead of seeking a block of uninterrupted quiet and calm in your schedule, give yourself a small block of time.
-Even fifteen or twenty minutes can yield significant progress.
+Even 15–20 minutes at a time can create meaningful progress.

 Your job talk is a story, not a report.
 Give yourself consistent time to find and develop your story.